Eyob-smax/hasab_sdk/README.md

 ## Motivation

-When I first saw the voice and text qualities of this AI for local languages, it was insane, but it was hard to send and get really simple data, so I decided to build this tool for devs.
+When I first saw the voice and text qualities of this AI for local languages, it was insane, but it was hard to send and get really simple data, so I decided to build this tool for the community.

 ## Links